mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-before I implement the ParticleSystem class, I want to implement a `RangeF` class, which is a distributable way of considering a random number in a range.
+before I implement the ParticleSystem class, I want to implement a `RangeF` class, which is a modular way of considering a random number in a range.

-If I don't want a random range, I should just be able to use a single value as a constant.
+If I don't want a random range, I should just be able to use a single value as a constant with the single float constructor.
-This creates a range with no domain, which costs pointless multiplication and addition to calculate.
+This creates a range with zero domain, which costs pointless multiplication and addition to calculate.
 But because the extra math is done on initialization, optimizing it is not a high priority.

 let's get to the particle system.